KaiwenLian/9440HW/README.md

 ## Extract

 The extract was done by API web scraping.
-You can find the script under:
+You can find the script in **"9440_HW1_KaiwenLian.ipynb"**
-  9440HW/9440_HW1_KaiwenLian.ipynb

 ## Data Modeling